baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 ## 1933: George Armwood lynched

 City editor William N. Jones assigned reporters Ralph Matthews Sr., Clarence Mitchell, Levi Jolley, and photographer Paul Henderson to cover the Armwood lynching.
 They all carried guns to protect themselves from potential lynchers.
 Their mission was to report the lynching against all odds.
 The intrepid Afro team drove from Baltimore to Princess Anne (an almost 400 mile round trip in the era before the construction of the Chesapeake Bay Bridge).
-One there the reporters interviewed Armwood’s mother, helped bury Armwood’s body, interviewed local black leaders, and attended the coroner’s inquest.
+One there the reporters interviewed Armwood’s mother, helped bury Armwood’s body, interviewed local black leaders, and attended the coroner’s inquest.[@farrar_baltimore_1998]

 ## October 28, 1933: Euel Lee executed